-Communication between school and parents and carers is very important to us and we aim to ensure that we keep families informed about all forthcoming events, dates, general information and pupil achievements.
+Communication between school and parents/carers is very important to us and we aim to ensure that we keep families informed about all forthcoming events, dates, general information and pupil achievements.
 In addition to our newsletters, we also share this information regularly through our school app and our Twitter feed.
 We encourage all families to ensure that they have access to these two media.
-Our new communication guidelines are currently being written and these will be available to parents/carers early in 2022.
+Our new communication guidelines are available on the school website.